mjpclab/jquery-tab/README.md

 Show label-container on bottom of the tab.

 `titleSelector`
-A jQuery selector to pick up "title" element to be a label-item in label-container.
+A jQuery selector string or object to pick up "title" element to be a label-item in label-container.

 `titleContentFilter`
 A callback to have an opportunity to change the html structure of label-item.